Latest Inventions Gadgets Make our Life Easier

 GrandPad is perhaps “the” tablet for seniors (and we do not have to be over 75.)
 Older adults can tend to get overwhelmed by the amount of information that gets to any mobile device so they would rather not use a smartphone or a tablet at all.
 Luckily, the guys over at GrandPad understand this predicament.
 So they designed GrandPad with an aim to keep communication so much easier for seniors – easy, simple, and stress-free.

-What is more unique about GrandPad is they have an impressive onboarding system where the their rep will call you, train you, and walk you through each feature.
-And they even go beyond that by them learning about songs that you like and they will help you load your favorite music on to the device.
+What is more unique about GrandPad is they have an impressive onboarding system so their rep will call you, train you, and walk you through each feature.
+And they even go beyond that by learning about songs that you like and they will help you load your favorite music onto the device.
 They can also set up contacts for you and help you configure the device so that Facebook and Instagram photos and videos are automatically loaded into the tablet.

 - Load custom music for seniors